Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 This tool is only available from Android Q.

 On some applications, the UI may change after a delay (for example the disappearance of control buttons on a video player after a few seconds).
 This delay can be adapted in the settings to suit everyone's needs , some users needing more time to successfully "see" the controls and interact with them.
-We can then use this AccessibilityManager function which allows to obtain the recommended timeout for the user, according to these accessibility preferences: `public int getRecommendedTimeoutMillis(int originalTimeout,              int uiContentFlags) `
+You can then use this AccessibilityManager function which allows to obtain the recommended timeout for the user, according to these accessibility preferences: `public int getRecommendedTimeoutMillis(int originalTimeout,              int uiContentFlags) `

-Thus, to test whether this need for accessibility is taken into account by the application, proceed as follows:
+To test whether this need for accessibility is taken into account by the application, proceed as follows:

 - Go to the phone settings
-- Navigate in accessibility menu , then select **Time to take action**
+- Navigate in accessibility menu, then select **Time to take action**
 - Choose a timeout from the options offered
 - Check that the application adapts well to the delay indicated above, for UI changes potentially affected by this delay.